Lawrence Elwell

 The GI Bill and the 52/20 Program

-Lawrence Elwell discusses the GI Bill 52/20 Program, a program the paid veterans $20/week if they attended college 52 weeks in a given year.
-He used the program to attain a Bachelor's Degree, Master's Degree, and Ph.D. in Communications.
+Lawrence Elwell discusses the GI Bill 52/20 Program.
+He explains that the program paid veterans twenty dollars per week if they attended college fifty-two weeks in a given year.
+He shares he used the program to attain a Bachelor's Degree, Master's Degree, and Ph.D. in Communications.

 Share YouTube: